mgeitz/eqalert/README.md

 - `true`: Alert for the string

 ##### Context Driven
-- `solo`: Alert when solo, grouped, and raiding
+- `"solo"`: Alert when solo, grouped, and raiding
-- `solo_only`: Alert only when solo
+- `"solo_only"`: Alert only when solo
-- `group`: Alert when in a group and raiding
+- `"group"`: Alert when in a group and raiding
-- `group_only`: Alert only when grouped
+- `"group_only"`: Alert only when grouped
-- `solo_group_only`: Alert only when not raiding
+- `"solo_group_only"`: Alert only when not raiding
-- `raid`: Alert when in a raid
+- `"raid"`: Alert when in a raid
-- `afk`: Alert only when afk
+- `"afk"`: Alert only when afk

 #### Sound Values
 - `true`: When an alert is raised speak the entire line
 - `false`: Play no sound when an alert is raised

-> Any other sound value will be spoken as the audio trigger for that line type
+> Any other sound value (as a string) will be spoken as the audio trigger for that line type

 #### The all Line Type